Initially developed in Brazil, participatory budgeting (PB) means local people have a direct say in how funding is spent.

 You could find out where local PB is being planned and apply to bid for funding – you would normally have to think of a specific project or piece of work that would need funding, and make a pitch for this.
-An example is Keith and District Men’s Shed which successfully bid for funding in last year’s Money for Moray PB event.
+An example is Keith and District Men’s Shed which successfully bid for funding in a previous Money for Moray PB event.
 You can find events on the PB Scotland website and through search engines.

 You could get in touch with your local council to see what PB processes they might have, especially since local authorities have committed to using 1% of their budgets through PB by 2021.

 We can help spotlight your community